UKHomeOffice/engineering-guidance-and-standards/docs/patterns/catch-problems-early.md

 - Be wary of manual tasks going to the left as this can slow down delivery
 - Also consider moving other activities to the left, for example secure by design activities
-- Moving quality control to the left should not be considered as a substitute to observability in production - use shift right activities to catch problems quickly in production
+- Moving quality control to the left should not be considered as a substitute to observability in production - use shift right activities to catch defects quickly in production
 - Shifting assurance left lets you identify things before they become an issue, but you will also need assurance throughout the development lifecycle.
 For example vulnerability scanning for dependencies should be considered left and right, to allow for vulnerabilities that arise in production after deployment
 - Shifting security considerations left, automating security testing, and implementing policies early improves security integration in the development lifecycle and reduces risk